ohnosequences/mg7/docs/paper/paper.md

 MG7 uses various Amazon Web Services:

 - EC2 (Elastic Compute Cloud) autoscaling groups for launching and managing computation units
-- S3 (Simple Storage Service) for storing inputs and output data
+- S3 (Simple Storage Service) for storing input and output data
 - SQS (Simple Queue Service) for communication between different components of the system
 - SNS (Simple Notification Service) for notifying user about the progress